-We ordered an absolute mountain of food, which included a sharing platter full of aubergine, beans, hummus, garlic mushrooms, rice wrapped in vine leaves and so much more.
+We ordered an absolute mountain of food, which included a vegetarian sharing platter full of aubergines, beans, hummus, garlic mushrooms, rice wrapped in vine leaves and so much more.
 It was honestly one of the best meals I have ever had, and by the time our main courses arrived, we were so stuffed that we could barely touch them!

 Next up was a trip to the Stasi Museum, a memorial for the political system of former East Germany and former headquarters of the Stasi (state security).
-We’d read that on Mondays at 3pm, a one hour guided tour in English is included in the 6 euro admission price, and as we’d wanted to see the museum anyway, we decided we may as well!
+We’d read that on Mondays at 3pm, a one hour guided tour in English is included in the 6 EUR admission price, and as we’d wanted to see the museum anyway, we decided we may as well!

-When 3pm rolled around, we headed to the entrance hall, where our guide, and a group of about 20 people were milling around.
+When 3pm rolled around, we headed to the entrance hall, where our guide and a group of about 20 people were milling around.
 Over the next 60 minutes, our guide led us around the museum, explaining about how the Stasi, or ‘Secret Police’ recruited members, spied on the public, and detailed some personal stories of former Stasi members.

 Something that was especially interesting to see was the office and living quarters of Erich Mielke, head of the Stasi, which has been preserved exactly as it was during its time of use.

-After we’d finished our tour of the Stasi museum, we were starving, and so we headed to a gorgeous cafe named Spreegold for dinner, where I opted for truffle spaghetti and Simone got a chickpea burger.
+After we’d finished our tour of the Stasi museum, we were starving and so we headed to a gorgeous cafe named Spreegold for dinner, where I opted for truffle spaghetti and Simone got a chickpea burger.
 When we were full to burst, we went home to have some drinks and change, before spending the night talking about aliens and conspiracy theories in a smokey dive bar with red lights and cheap wine – the best kind of night!

 Although Sachsenhausen did not claim nearly as many lives as Auschwitz, it was still an incredibly sobering visit, and we spent the whole afternoon wandering around the camp, listening to our audio guides and learning about the atrocities that took place there.
 We were able to go inside the barracks that the prisoners lived in, as well as visit the crematoriums and the gallows where prisoners were hung in front of large crowds of people.

-We’d heard a lot about techno club Berghain, but after reading about the strict door policy (which includes no laughing whilst in line, only speaking German and being quizzed on your knowledge of techno by the bouncers), we decided that it wasn’t for us, and so opted for Suicide Circus instead.
+We’d heard a lot about Berlin nightlife, especially techno club Berghain, but after reading about the strict door policy (which includes no laughing whilst in line, only speaking German and being quizzed on your knowledge of techno by the bouncers), we decided that it wasn’t for us, and so opted for Suicide Circus instead.

 After doing way too many shots of Jagermeister at the bar, we made our own entertainment by putting stupid lyrics to the monotonous techno music, made even more amusing when a guy turned around, looking baffled and said “sorry but were you just singing Pretty Green Eyes?!’